Jack Layton: Illness and death

 On February 5, 2010, Layton announced that he had been diagnosed with prostate cancer.
 He noted that his father Robert Layton had the same type of cancer 17 years before and recovered from it.
 His wife, Olivia Chow, had thyroid cancer a few years before.
 He vowed to beat the cancer, and said it would not interrupt his duties as member of Parliament or as leader of the NDP.

 Following the 2011 federal election, Layton led the party into the first month of the new session of Parliament, as well as attending the NDP Federal Convention in Vancouver.
-After Parliament rose for the summer, Layton announced on July 25, 2011 that he would be taking a temporary leave from his post to fight an unspecified, newly diagnosed cancer.
+After Parliament rose for the summer, Layton announced on July 25, 2011, that he would be taking a temporary leave from his post to fight an unspecified, newly diagnosed cancer.
 He was hoping to return as leader of the NDP upon the resumption of the House of Commons on September 19, 2011.
 Layton recommended that NDP caucus chair Nycole Turmel serve as interim leader during his leave of absence.

-Layton died at 4:45 am ET on Monday, August 22, 2011, at his home in Toronto.
+Layton died at 4:45 a.m.
+ET on August 22, 2011, at his home in Toronto.
 He was 61 years old.

 Upon hearing the news, there was a nationwide outpouring of grief, and Governor General David Johnston, Prime Minister Stephen Harper, NDP deputy leader Libby Davies, and the US ambassador to Canada, David Jacobson issued statements praising Layton and mourning his loss.
 Layton's family released an open letter, written by Layton two days before his death.
-In it, he expressed his wishes regarding the NDP's leadership in the event of his death, and addressed various segments of the Canadian population, concluding, "My friends, love is better than anger.
-Hope is better than fear.
-Optimism is better than despair.
-So let us be loving, hopeful and optimistic.
-And we'll change the world."
+In it, he expressed his wishes regarding the NDP's leadership in the event of his death, and addressed various segments of the Canadian population.

 Layton was accorded a state funeral, which took place between August 25 and 27, 2011, with the final memorial service at Roy Thomson Hall in Toronto.
 Layton was the second leader of the Official Opposition to die while in office; the first, Sir Wilfrid Laurier, had been a former prime minister, and had been given a state funeral under the protocol for prime ministers.
 Layton was the first Official Opposition leader to die for whom a state funeral would not otherwise have been afforded, but Prime Minister Harper made the offer to Layton's widow who accepted.
 Layton's body was cremated following the funeral.
 A portion of his ashes was scattered under a jack pine planted on Toronto Island in his honour, with a second portion scattered at the Layton family's plot at Cote St. Charles United Church in Hudson, Quebec.
 A third portion was scattered under a memorial sculpted by Chow, placed at the Toronto Necropolis Cemetery on the first anniversary of his death.